cristofima/Demo-AWS-ImageModeration/README.md

 - Node.js (v20 or higher)
 - npm or yarn
 - PostgreSQL
-- AWS Account with S3 and Rekognition services enabled
+- AWS Account with S3, Rekognition, and Cognito services enabled

 ### Backend (API)